charan51/cloudSecureV1/CICD.md

 - Data transfer costs
 - Storage costs

-To minimize costs when not in use, consider adding a workflow to tear down infrastructure.
+To minimize costs when not in use, run the teardown workflow.